emartx/emartx.github.io/README.md

 <img alt="Xanbilak Logo" align="right" src="https://raw.githubusercontent.com/Em-IT/xanbilak/master/xanbilak-fe/src/assets/images/logo.png" width="10%" />

 - [Xanbilak](https://github.com/Em-IT/xanbilak)
   - This is a utility which helps people in shopping.
 All of the family members can share the shopping list as easy as working with a messenger.
-I developed this small app using React.js, TypeScript, Socket.io, Redux, Jest, Enzyme & ...
+I developed this small app using React.js, TypeScript, TailwindCSS, Socket.io, Redux, Jest, Enzyme & ...
 - [Xanbilak Backend1](https://github.com/Em-IT/xanbilak-be1)
   - The backend of Xanbilak, a utility which helps the family members to share & manage the shopping list.
 I implemented the backend using Rest APIs.
 I developed the APIs using Node.js (Express), TypeScript, PostgreSQL, Jest & ...
 - [EmIT Bot Net](https://github.com/Em-IT/EmITBotNet)
   - A framework to build telegram bots.
 I developed this platform using C#.
 It's based on DFA, so you can define the Nodes & Edges of the DFA, then the Telegram Bot is there ;)
 - [Netherland Explorer](https://em-it.github.io/netherland-explorer/)
   - It's a sample project to apply some technologies.
-I developed the whole of frontend using the Material-UI css framework.
-Also I applied a search algorithm to increase the search speed and finally, I used the virtualization technique to render only visible part of screen, to speed up the web application.
+I developed the whole frontend using the Material-UI CSS framework.
+Also, I applied a search algorithm to increase the search speed, and finally, I used the virtualization technique to render only visible parts of the screen, to speed up the web application.
 - [Calculator](https://github.com/Em-IT/calculator)
   - It's a sample calculator project to apply some technologies.
 I developed the whole of frontend using the TailwindCSS framework.
 - [Huge Numbers (NPM Package)](https://em-it.github.io/huge-num/)